Skip to Content

 Better For Dental Hygiene

 Kibble is great for your dog’s dental hygiene because it is not soggy.
 As a result, it doesn’t get lodged between his teeth at least as much as raw dog food.
-Kibble can also scrub off previously stuck food, helping maintain a clean oral environment.

 Cost-Effective

-Kibble is at least five times cheaper than wet food and depending on the raw food you compare it to, kibble can be 3 to 9 times more cost-effective.
-Since everything about a dog’s lifestyle centers around a sustainable routine, a diet featuring kibble can be easier to maintain from a budget perspective.
+Kibble is at least five times cheaper than wet food; depending on the raw food you compare it to, it can be 3 to 9 times more cost-effective.

 Do you want to know how much it costs to feed kibble?
 Head over to this article, How Much Does Dog Food Cost a Month?